 Miss K McDowell

 Mrs S McKeown

 The importance of being able to use maths in our everyday lives is the core focus of the Maths Department.
-All pupils throughout Key Stage 3 and 4 will be taught to develop their skills in using Number, Algebra, Shape, Size & Measure and Handling Data.
+All students throughout Key Stage 3 and 4 will be taught to develop their skills in using Number, Algebra, Shape, Size & Measure and Handling Data.

-In Year 10, pupils progress to GCSE level where they will study the AQA GCSE Mathematics specification for Number and Handling Data, completing an external modular GCSE examination in the June of that year.
+In Year 10, students progress to GCSE level where they will study the AQA GCSE Mathematics specification for Number and Handling Data, completing an external modular GCSE examination in the June of that year.
 In Year 11 they will progress to the study of Number and Algebra, again sitting a modular external examination in June.
-Finally, in Year 12 pupils will sit their last modular exam in Number, Algebra, Shape, Space & Measure.
+Finally, in Year 12 students will sit their last modular exam in Number, Algebra, Shape, Space & Measure.